Risk management masterclass for general surgeons

 What does it involve?

-The morning session comprises a series of lectures, reflections and activities on the importance and benefits of good communication in developing a trusting relationship with patients, eliciting expectations and arriving at decisions with patients.
-You will also examine the importance of engaging patients after an actual or perceived adverse outcome and learn a model for undertaking this conversation.
+The morning session includes a series of lectures and activities on the importance of good communication in developing a trusting relationship with your patients.
+Here we’ll cover discussing expectations and arriving at decisions with patients, and the importance of engaging with them after an adverse outcome, looking at a model for carrying out these conversations.

 For information email firstname.lastname@example.org